 Here are example workouts for Phase 1 and Phase 2:

-Circuit Training for Weight Loss
+#1 Circuit Training workout for Weight Loss

 Perform these exercises in a row with little to no rest in between.
 Rest 60 seconds between circuits.

 |Suspension Trainer Row||12-20||1-3||4-2-1|

 Perform each exercise in the superset back to back with little to no rest.
 Perform all reps/sets of the superset before moving on to the next superset.

 Once you've spent 4 weeks in Phase 1 and then 4 weeks in Phase 2, you can start the cycle over.
 Each time you cycle through, look for new ways to challenge yourself!
 This might look like new balance challenges in Phase 1 and then heavier weights in the strength exercises in Phase 2.
 You should notice that you continue to progress little by little each time you repeat, and the results will speak for themselves.

 Remember, Rome wasn't built in a day, and your ideal physique won't be either.
 When it comes to weight loss and seeing results, consistency is key!
 Find the workout schedule that works best for you and commit to 8-12 weeks of consistently eating well, working out, and getting sufficient rest.
 It will be worth it!